pnovok/IPDRStreamingFlink/README.md

 ![img_3.png](img_3.png)

-With no Flink job running IPDR data generator ran 2 more times adding another 20 messages into the **ipdr_input** Kafka topic.
+With no Flink job running, IPDR data generator ran 2 more times adding another 20 messages into the **ipdr_input** Kafka topic.

-Then a Flink job was restarted from the last checkpoint as shown in the command below.
+Then a Flink job was restarted from the last checkpoint, as shown in the command below.

 ```
 flink run -d -p 1 -ys 1 -ytm 1500 -ynm StreamingJob -s hdfs:/user/flink/checkpoints/51323f74caa3b2cddf432156188dcb27/chk-4  target/IPDRStreamingFlink.jar config/job.properties
 ```

-Once the Flink job restarted, it was observed in UI that 20 messages were processed.
+Once the Flink job restarted, it was observed in Flink UI that 20 messages have been processed.
 Those messages came through when Flink application was down.

 ![img_4.png](img_4.png)